-- 01.0 Identify career opportunities. - 02.0 Demonstrate the importance of health, safety, and environmental management systems in organizations and their importance to organizational performance and regulatory compliance. - 03.0 Employ safe, Sanitary and efficient work practices. - 04.0 Demonstrate language arts knowledge and skills. - 05.0 Demonstrate mathematics knowledge and skills. - 06.0 Demonstrate science knowledge and skills. - 07.0 Explain the importance of employability skill and entrepreneurship skills. - 08.0 Demonstrate leadership and teamwork skills needed to accomplish team goals and objectives. - 09.0 Demonstrate personal money-management concepts, procedures, and strategies. - 10.0 Describe the importance of professional ethics and legal responsibilities. - 11.0 Describe the roles within teams, work units, departments, organizations, inter-organizational systems, and the larger environment. - 12.0 Use information technology tools. - 13.0 Solve problems using critical thinking skills, creativity and innovation. - 14.0 Use oral and written communication skills in creating, expressing and interpreting information and ideas. - 15.0 Demonstrate the practice of performing manicures, pedicures, and apply artificial nails/nail wraps identifying the proper procedure and application of chemicals. - 16.0 Demonstrate the practice of performing manicures, pedicures, and apply artificial nails/nail wraps identifying the proper procedure and application of chemicals.
+- 01.0 Identify career opportunities. - 02.0 Demonstrate the importance of health, safety, and environmental management systems in organizations and their importance to organizational performance and regulatory compliance. - 03.0 Employ safe, Sanitary and efficient work practices. - 04.0 Demonstrate science knowledge and skills. - 05.0 Explain the importance of employability skill and entrepreneurship skills. - 06.0 Demonstrate leadership and teamwork skills needed to accomplish team goals and objectives. - 07.0 Demonstrate personal money-management concepts, procedures, and strategies. - 08.0 Describe the importance of professional ethics and legal responsibilities. - 09.0 Use information technology tools. - 10.0 Solve problems using critical thinking skills, creativity and innovation. - 11.0 Use oral and written communication skills in creating, expressing and interpreting information and ideas. - 12.0 Demonstrate the practice of performing manicures, pedicures, and apply artificial nails/nail wraps identifying the proper procedure and application of chemicals.